-While hip-hop has been criticized for its lack of acknowledgement of mental illness on a large scale, artists like Kanye West, Kid Cudi, Joe Budden, Tech N9ne and countless others have done their part to bring the conversation to a larger audience through painfully honest lyrics and public acknowledgement of their personal battles.
+While hip-hop has been criticized for its lack of acknowledgment of mental illness on a large scale, artists like Kanye West, Kid Cudi, Joe Budden, Tech N9ne and countless others have done their part to bring the conversation to a larger audience through painfully honest lyrics and public acknowledgment of their personal battles.

 Yesterday (October 9), TDE signee Isaiah Rashad—whose battle with depression and substance abuse is well-detailed in his music and interviews—took to Twitter to remind his fans that when it comes to struggling with mental illness, they are never alone.

 Rashad's message couldn’t have come at a better time, as today (October 10) is World Mental Health Day, an internationally observed date with the goal of raising awareness of mental health issues on a global scale and empowering efforts to support mental health across the world.

 The fact that artists like Isaiah are feeling more comfortable than ever addressing their personal experiences publically is huge, both for the artists themselves and the countless fans who have been raised to see artists as almost superhuman, immune to the struggles of the average person.